 EAST PROVIDENCE, R.I.
-(WPRI) – When snow mixes with rain or sleet and cold temperatures, the simple task of shoveling out a driveway can become dangerous.
+(WPRI) — When snow mixes with rain or sleet and cold temperatures, the simple task of shoveling a driveway or walkway can become hazardous.

-“While heart attacks may be the most serious consequence of shoveling snow, there are other even more common health risks including dehydration, back injuries, pulled muscles, broken bones and frostbite,” Martin Tirado, executive director of the Snow & Ice Management Association, said in a news release.
+“While heart attacks may be the most serious consequence of shoveling snow, there are other even more common health risks including dehydration, back injuries, pulled muscles, broken bones and frostbite,” said Martin Tirado, executive director of the Snow & Ice Management Association (SIMA).

-“But,” Tirado said, “the good news is there are ways to safely shovel snow.”
-Here are eight safety tips the Snow & Ice Management Association has for staying safe while shoveling.
+“But,” Tirado continued, “the good news is there are ways to safely shovel snow.”

 Stay on top of the snow: When there’s a heavy snow, it’s best to stay ahead of the storm.
 SIMA recommends that to prevent snow and ice from adhering to the sidewalk or street, clear the snow every few inches instead of waiting for the snow to stop falling before you head outdoors.